Resource-efficient Layer-wise Federated Self-supervised Learning: Background and Related Work

-\paragraph{Self-supervised Learning.} We select MoCo v3 \cite{9711302} as the SSL approach in our work.
-MoCo v3 features a Siamese network structure with an actively trained online branch, and a target branch, which is a moving-averaged copy of the online branch.
-The online branch consists of an encoder $F$, a projection head $H$, and a prediction head $P$.
-Meanwhile, the target branch consists of a momentum encoder $F_k$ and a momentum projection head $H_k$.
+Self-supervised learning (SSL) offers a way to utilize unlabeled data for model training, which is often more readily available than labeled data.
+SSL generates its own supervisory signals to learn valuable representations from the unlabeled data.
+In this work, we primarily use MoCoV3~\citep{9711302} as the SSL approach.\footnote{ Unlike in \citep{9711302}, we train the patch projection layer.} As shown in Fig.~\ref{fig:ssl}, MoCoV3 features a Siamese network structure, consisting of an actively trained online branch, and a target branch.
+The online branch includes an encoder $F$, a projection head $H$, and a prediction head $P$.
+Meanwhile, the target branch is a moving-averaged copy of the online branch, consisting of a momentum encoder $F_k$ and a momentum projection head $H_k$.

 Given an input sample $x$, it undergoes augmentation, creating two views, $x_q$ and $x_{k^+}$.
-These views are then fed into the online and target branches, respectively, to obtain a vector $q$ and its corresponding positive pair, $k^+$.
+These views are then fed into the online and target branches, respectively, to obtain representations $q$ and its corresponding positive pair, $k^+$.
 Likewise, negative pairs, $k^-$, are derived from other samples within the same batch through the target branch.
-The online branch is trained using the \mbox{InfoNCE} loss \cite{van2018representation},
+The online branch is trained using the \mbox{InfoNCE} loss \citep{van2018representation}, defined as:

 where $k = (k^+, \{k_j^-\}_{j=1}^K)$ and $\tau$ is the temperature parameter.
 Using a momentum parameter $\mu$, the target branch is updated as: $F_k \leftarrow \mu F_k + (1-\mu)F$ and $H_k \leftarrow \mu H_k + (1-\mu)H$.